 I love zombies.
 Always have.
-As kids, my brother and I would reenact gory scenes and record them as the outgoing message for our answering machine.
-We’d gurgle lines like “Let me in…let me in so I can eat your brains!” then add own our macabre sound effects.
-Good times.
+As kids, my brother (also a big fan of zombies) and I would gurgle lines from classic zombie films and record them as the outgoing message for our answering machine.
+Our mother was less than thrilled.

 Decades later, the zombie fixation hasn’t died.
 And I’m not alone in this fixation.
 Zombie books and films are on the rise and have even infiltrated Christian works.* Some may wonder why Christians are eating up such gruesome materials.
 But, why not?